Within Our Lifetime: Accusations of antisemitism

 At a 2022 pro-Palestine march organised by WOL, a protester, Saadah Masoud, attacked Matt Greenman, a Jewish man wearing an Israeli flag as a cape.
 Masoud subsequently pled guilty to a federal hate crime, related to the Matt Greenman attack and two prior events where Masoud assaulted Jewish people.
 Masoud was one of three protesters at WOL marches arrested or imprisoned for attacking Jews as of November 2023.

 WOL's protest outside the NOVA exhibition was condemned by local and national politicians, including White House spokesperson Andrew Bates and Alexandria Ocasio-Cortez.

 The Times of Israel reported in November 2023 that the group posted maps on its social media accounts that detailed the locations of organizations that supported Israel in New York City, including Israel's consulate, the Central Fund of Israel, the Jewish Communal Fund, Blackrock, The New York Times, and Penn Station, saying they had "blood on their hands."
 The post ended with the phrase "From the river to the sea".
 The posts were condemned by elected officials and Jewish leaders, who claimed that the maps were antisemitic.
 Several other CUNY groups also shared the maps before they were deleted by WOL.
 WOL stated that "the locations were chosen for their complicity in the genocide of Palestinians and have nothing to do with Judaism or Jewish people in general."

+Kiswani states that WOL opposes Zionism as an ideology, not Jews as a people, noting that the group chants "Judaism, yes, Zionism no".
+The anti-Zionist Jewish organization Jewish Voice for Peace has expressed its support for WOL: Playwright Sarah Schulman, a member of its advisory board, believes that Kiswani's positions stem from her experience as the daughter of Palestinian refugees whom Israel denied access to the West Bank.